ICTatRTI/pouchdb-couchdb-transform-cli/README.md

 You have a pouchdb/couchdb with lots of docs.
 You need to transform some or all of them in a perfomant way that won't blow up the memory on your machine.
 Write your transformer and use.
 Note that if this module gives you trouble, you can also try https://github.com/ntsang168/couchtransform which is strictly for use with CouchDB.

+This module uses the node.js core module `child_process` to spawn a separate process for each of your transforms.
+This prevents lazy garbage collection in node from allowing memory to balloon.

 ## Install
 ```
 npm install -g pouchdb-couchdb-transform-cli